AmayaFramework/amaya-core/README.md

 <p>Output actions:</p>

 * InputResultDebugAction (receives: PipelineResult, returns PipelineResult)

-Note: in order to avoid the need to create two different variations of pipeline actions when creating plugins, SunRequestData and ServletRequestData containing data about the server implementation were inherited from the universal RequestData.

 Thanks to this separation, almost any necessary functionality can be added by simply inserting the necessary actions between existing ones.